kir-dev/pek-infinity/.github/copilot/Memory-Bank/architecture/03-middleware-layering.md

 ])
 ```

-**Problem**: authGuard checks cloud instance permissions, not instance-specific permissions.
-Enterprise should only check on instances themselves.
+**Problem**: authGuard checks hub instance permissions, not instance-specific permissions.
+Worker instance should only check on instances themselves.

 ### ❌ Gotcha 3: No error handling in routingMiddleware